-This week I’m looking at Boolean search, what it is a what to do with it.
+This week I’m looking at Boolean search, what it is and what to do with it.
 Boolean is simply using the words AND OR and NOT in your searches.

 (“Quantity Surveyor” OR QS OR RICS) AND London

-All this said, my Google search will still give me millions of results and so in effect I am no closer to finding someone I can place.
+All this said, my Google search will still give me millions of results.
+So in effect, I am no closer to finding someone I can place.
 To improve my chances I might think that it would be great if Google only returned LinkedIn profiles.
 I can tell Google to only search Linked using the site: operator.

-This is called an x-ray search and simply means using google to search just one web site, in this case LinkedIn.
+This is called an x-ray search and simply means using Google to search just one web site, in this case, LinkedIn.
 X-ray searches are fantastic for recruiters as they can be used on any web site.
-In coming weeks I’ll be talking about sourcing of other sites like Google plus and Twitter and this will be one of the tools to recruit from these places.
+In the coming weeks, I’ll be talking about sourcing on other sites like Google Plus and Twitter and this will be one of the tools to recruit from these places.

 This will give you good results and should show just LinkedIn profile pages.

 My final search tool is a tool that I developed myself.
 Developing Recruitment Software is very often less about clever recruiting tools and more about keeping the recruitment process as simple as possible.
-The Linkedin search is very good but more limiting than Google, unfortunately to search through Google you have to write quite long and complicated Boolean strings.
-To solve this problem I created a Google Custom Search specifically for recruitment and it is available for free on my web site at www.intel-sw.com/search.php This recruitment tool allows you to enter a Boolean search and it will only find Google profiles.
+The Linkedin search is very good but more limiting than Google.
+Unfortunately, to search through Google you have to write quite long and complicated Boolean strings.
+To solve this problem, I created a Google Custom Search specifically for recruitment.
+It is available for free on my web site at www.intel-sw.com/search.php This recruitment tool allows you to enter a Boolean search and it will only find Google profiles.

 When I developed this I was very interested , as well as finding candidates, to also be able to find vacancies.
 On running a search there are further filters that allow you to find profiles of people who have just started a new job.
 This is extremely for recruitment consultants looking for new vacancies to work on.
 If a person has just changed jobs then it is likely that their previous employer has a vacancy.
 Not only that.
-To have knowledge about the person who has just left gives the recruiter an insight to the skills that the employer will be interested in.
+Having knowledge about the person who has just left gives the recruiter an insight into the skills that the employer will be interested in.

 Once the recruiter has identified a prospective client in need of staff.
 Simply using the company search on the same page www.intel-sw.com/search.php will enable then to quickly identify all the people they are connected to who work there.